 Dallas regularly prosecutes criminal matters in the Ontario and Superior Courts of Justice and has argued appeals at the summary conviction appeal level and the Ontario Court of Appeal.

 For several years Dallas was an adjunct professor at the University of Ottawa, Faculty of Law, where he taught Forensic Science and Criminal Law.
+Currently he is teaching a trial advocacy course, The Trial of a Murder.
 He regularly lectures for the Ottawa Police Service and the Ontario Crown Attorney's Association on topics including impaired driving (alcohol and drugs) and search and seizure.
 He is also a member of CanFRWG.